masonlet/task-tracker/README.md

-# TaskTracker
+# Task Tracker
-TaskTracker is a lightweight tool for Windows 10 and 11 that adds task status options to the right-click context menu of folders.<br>
+Task Tracker is a lightweight tool for Windows 10 and 11 that adds task status options to the right-click context menu of folders.<br>
 Easily mark folders as Finished, Hidden, Unfinished, or reset them to the Default icon.<br>
 ⚠️ Icon changes may not appear immediately due to Windows icon cache.<br>